olee2002/gift-returns/README.md

 database will include at least three types of Models, and we should make it look nice, too.

 #### A few things to remember to get you started:
 - Always start with a plan!
-We have created a [Trello Board](https://trello.com/b/xO8XsoU7/gift-return-sample-app) for you.
+We have created a partially-complete [Trello Board](https://trello.com/b/xO8XsoU7/gift-return-sample-app) for you.
+There are a few **features** listed in the Icebox for which you should write out user stories before coding.
-Be sure to **COPY** this Trello board before you update any of it.
+**Be sure to COPY this Trello board to your own account before you update any of it.**
 - Be sure to add Wireframes to help you visualize the pages as you build them.
 - Draw out a rough ERD to help you visualize your data before you start building the database
 - As you add new data to the app, start by building your ERD models into your Schema, and then create